prettymm/project/README.md

 --------------
 - 2 spaces as a tab for JS, CSS, CoffeeScript, Stylus, Jade
 - camelCase JS variable/function names
+- Utilize the DRY principle in your code; do not repeat the same code in multiple areas; use stylus & jade mixins, JS functions etc to key code dry
 - CSS class/id names with dashed format: eg. .c-carousel, .icon-logo, #unique-element
-- If the project must be ADA compliant, make sure that you set up landmarks from the very start.
+- If the project must be ADA compliant, make sure that you set up landmarks from the very start
 - !!IMPORTANT!!
 Markup should be built in modules and CSS classes should reflect the start of a module.
 Consider the following markup, notice that every area where a new module is, it is very distinct.
 Modules are clearly prefixed with `.c-`.
+- Stylus files need to be documented so that the style guide can be automatically generated.
 ```
 <body>
   <div class="c-header">